- Dust, smudge, or film on the LiDAR sensor window

 Most smart lock failures people label as hardware issues turn out to be a code wiped during a sync, or a setting reset nobody remembers triggering.

-- LiDAR turret physically jammed
+- LiDAR turret physically jammed by debris

-- Hair wrapped around turret base
+- Hair wrapped around the turret base/shaft

-- Sunlight interfering with laser sensor
+- Direct sunlight interfering with the laser sensor

 Before you go — try one of these (they fix most cases).